 Manufacturers include all of those attachments because they can make a big difference in how well you can clean a room.
 Keep the accessories at hand when vacuuming a room and learn how to properly use them.

-- Crevice tool: It has a small narrow opening that is used to clean along the edges of a room, particularly between carpeting and the baseboards.
-It is also helpful in cleaning under sofa and chair cushions, narrow windowsills, and corners of a room.
+- Crevice tool: This tool has a small narrow opening that is used to clean along the edges of a room, particularly between carpeting and the baseboards.
+It is also helpful in cleaning under sofa and chair cushions, narrow windowsills, corners of a room, or at the base of furniture that's too heavy to move, like bookshelves.

 Start With a Clean Vacuum